 Keep in mind that many of the signs described can result from issues other than (or along with) saddle fit, and it can be difficult to differentiate poor fit from an unrelated physical issue.
 This is an important reason to also confer with a veterinarian.

-Signs that the presenters said might indicate poor saddle fit include:
+Signs that might indicate poor saddle fit include:

 Some horses develop sudden but temporary round fluid swellings under the skin that are no larger than an inch in diameter.
 They typically appear within 20 minutes of unsaddling after a long ride and disappear (reabsorb) within 12 hours.
 These standalone lumps aren’t usually painful.